Prince Hamlet: Role in the play

 Claudius, now fearing for his life, sends Hamlet to England, accompanied (and closely watched) by Rosencrantz and Guildenstern.
 Alone, Claudius discloses that he is actually sending Hamlet to his death.
 Prior to embarking for England, Hamlet hides Polonius' body, ultimately revealing its location to the King.
 Meanwhile, the death of Ophelia's father has driven her insane with grief, and Claudius convinces Ophelia's brother Laertes that Hamlet is to blame.
 Claudius proposes a fencing match between the two.
 Laertes informs the king that he will further poison the tip of his sword so that a mere scratch would mean certain death.
 Claudius plans to offer Hamlet poisoned wine if that fails.
 Gertrude reports that Ophelia has died.

 In the Elsinore churchyard, two "clowns", typically represented as gravediggers, enter to prepare Ophelia's grave.
-Hamlet arrives with Horatio and banters with one of them, who unearths the skull of a jester whom Hamlet once knew, Yorick.
+Hamlet arrives with Horatio and banters with one of them, who unearths the skull of a jester who Hamlet once knew, Yorick.
 Ophelia's funeral procession approaches, led by Laertes.
 Hamlet interrupts, professing his own love and grief for Ophelia.
 He and Laertes grapple, but the fight is broken up by Claudius and Gertrude.

 Later that day, Hamlet tells Horatio how he escaped death on his journey, disclosing that Rosencrantz and Guildenstern have been sent to their deaths instead.
 A courtier, Osric, interrupts to invite Hamlet to fence with Laertes.
 Despite Horatio's warnings, Hamlet accepts and the match begins.
 After several rounds, Gertrude toasts Hamlet, accidentally drinking the wine Claudius poisoned.
 Between bouts, Laertes attacks and pierces Hamlet with his poisoned blade; in the ensuing scuffle, Hamlet is able to use Laertes' own poisoned sword against him.
 Gertrude falls and, in her dying breath, announces that she has been poisoned.

 In his dying moments, Laertes reveals Claudius' plot.
 Hamlet stabs Claudius with the poisoned sword, and then forces him to drink from his own poisoned cup to make sure he dies.
 In his final moments, Hamlet names Prince Fortinbras of Norway as the probable heir to the throne.
-Horatio attempts to kill himself with the same poisoned wine, but it was stopped by Hamlet, so he will be the only one left alive to give a full account of the story.
+Horatio attempts to kill himself with the same poisoned wine, but is stopped by Hamlet, so he will be the only one left alive to give a full account of the story.
 He then wills the throne of Denmark to Fortinbras before dying.